BoxHen/C-C-/chen-h-CS212-Lab-9/README.md

 =========================================================================================================
 Project Title:
-	CS212 – Lab 8 – List Insertion and Removal
+	CS212 – Lab 9 – An example of a class with overloading
 		Note: files are separated (see included files for summary) and no files are "unnecessary"
 =========================================================================================================
 Included files:
-	LAB8.c: This contains the main()
+	main.cpp:    This contains the main()
-	tstdata.h: contains Node struct and tracker, anchor and rear declarations, etc

-	functions.c: contains all functions
+	mysorts.cpp: contains functions for the class mysorts

-	functions.h: contains the prototypes for functions
+	mysorts.h:   contains the prototypes for functions
 =========================================================================================================
 Running the program:
 	On linux system:
 	------------------------------------------
-	TO COMPILE: gcc -o LAB8 LAB8.c functions.c
+	TO COMPILE: gcc -o main main.cpp mysorts.cpp
-	TO RUN:     ./LAB8
+	TO RUN:     ./main
 --------------------------------------------------
 	on windows:
 	------------------------------------------
-	TO COMPILE: cl LAB8.C functions.c
+	TO COMPILE: cl /EHsc main.cpp mysorts.cpp
-	TO RUN:     LAB8
+	TO RUN:     main
 --------------------------------------------------
 =========================================================================================================